 God made good His promise to us by sending Jesus Christ to die for our sins.
 God is utterly faithful to those promises.
 He proves this through the resurrection of Christ.
 God’s faithfulness strengthens our faith that He is totally trustworthy.

 “In God” — God is the supreme object of our faith.
 The Bible does not value faith in faith.
 The object of faith gives quality to faith.
 Therefore, God does not value the process as much as the objective of one’s faith.

 Many Christians today shipwreck their faith.
 They throw in the towel.
 They become disillusioned with God due to some crisis in their lives.
 Then they fall to the philosophies of the present age.

-As we watch all this flotsam we may become discouraged to take the risk of sailing anymore.
+As we watch all this flotsam, we may become discouraged from taking the risk of sailing anymore.
 We lose heart.